incud/QuantumPathKernel/README.md

     * The target is 1 (tested negative) or 2 (tested positive).
 * `pima-4PCA`: 4 principal components of `pima`
 * `pima-6PCA`: 6 principal components of `pima`
 * `wine`: Wine recognition task.
+It has 178 instances.
 There are 14 features, including the three-classes target
 * `wine-4PCA`: 4 principal components of `wine`
 * `wine-6PCA`: 6 principal components of `wine`
 * `wine-8PCA`: 8 principal components of `wine`